The dark underbelly of new technology

 I realize this title sounds dramatic.
 I think it helps, however, to make the point that the computer technology we all use every day, from our desktop and laptop machines to the servers and storage that keep our businesses and online destinations running, can have a significant environmental impact.

-On the surface, it doesn't seem so bad - they aren't belching pollution while we use them and they don't seem to be creating medical problems for their users (except for strained eyes and hands and perhaps for some the obsessive need to always be connected).
+On the surface, it doesn't seem so bad - they aren't belching pollution while we use them, even as too many gadgets continue to proliferate worldwide, and they don't seem to be creating medical problems for their users (except for strained eyes and hands and perhaps for some the obsessive need to always be connected).

 There are some serious considerations for companies to make related to the environmental and associated financial impact of using information and communications technology:

-• According to the environmental protection agency, data centers consume more than 1.5 percent of the electricity used in the U.S., and this consumption is growing at more than 12 percent per year;
+• According to the environmental protection agency, data centers consume more than 1.5 percent of the electricity used in the U.S., and this demand boom is growing at more than 12 percent per year;

-• Energy cost is a growing and dominant factor in overall IT spending.
+• Energy cost is a growing and dominant factor in overall IT spending as the electronic power drain continues to mount.
 A recent analyst report estimates that the cost of energy for running IT and related equipment will reach nearly 50 percent of the overall IT budget in the next few years;

 • For many service sector companies, data centers are the largest source of greenhouse gases, according to a McKinsey study;